compoundingeffects/bigpictureschool/environmental_engineering.md

 ## What is environmental engineering?

 Environmental engineering is all about using science and engineering to protect our air, water, and land while also keeping people healthy and safe.
-In simple terms, it's the field responsible for figuring out how humans can live, build, and manufacture things without wrecking the planet in the process.
+In simple terms, it's the field responsible for figuring out how humans can live, build, and manufacture things without doing lasting harm to the planet.

 ## The basic ideas behind it all